-Stock-based Compensation-Under our 2004 Performance Incentive Plan, officers, employees, and outside directors have received or may receive grants of restricted stock, stock units, options to purchase common stock or, under our Employee Stock Purchase Plan, may make employee stock purchases.
-Effective June 1, 2006, the Company adopted the fair value recognition provisions of Statement of Financial Accounting Standards ("SFAS") No. 123 revised, "Share-Based Payment" ("SFAS 123 (R)"), using the modified prospective transition method; accordingly, prior periods have not been restated.
-Stock-based compensation expense recognized in the Company's Financial Statements for the three months ended August 31, 2006 included compensation expense for stock options granted prior to, but not yet vested as of May 31, 2006.
-Under the previously accepted accounting standards, there was no stock-based compensation expense related to employee stock options and employee stock purchases recognized during prior periods.
+Stock-based Compensation-Under our 2004 Performance Incentive Plan, officers, employees, and outside directors have received or may receive grants of restricted stock, stock units, options to purchase common stock or, under our Employee Stock Purchase Plan ("ESPP"), may make employee stock purchases.
+Effective June 1, 2006, the Company adopted the fair value recognition provisions of Statement of Financial Accounting Standards ("SFAS") No. 123 revised, "Share-Based Payment" ("SFAS 123 (R)").

-The adoption of SFAS 123 (R) requires that the Company estimate the fair value of employee stock options on the date of grant using an option-pricing model.
+SFAS 123 (R) requires that the Company estimate the fair value of employee stock options on the date of grant using an option-pricing model.
 We have elected to use the Black-Scholes option-pricing model which takes into account assumptions regarding a number of highly complex and subjective variables.
 These variables include the expected stock price volatility over the term of the awards and actual and projected employee stock option exercise behaviors.
 Additional variables to be considered are the expected term and risk-free interest rate over the expected term of our employee stock options.
 In addition, because stock-based compensation expense recognized in the Statement of Income is based on awards ultimately expected to vest, it has been reduced for estimated forfeitures.
 SFAS 123 (R) requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
 Forfeitures are estimated based on historical experience.
 If facts and circumstances change and we employ different assumptions in the application of SFAS 123 (R) in future periods, the compensation expense recorded under SFAS 123 (R) may differ materially from the amount recorded in the current period.

-The weighted average estimated fair value per share of employee stock options granted during the three months ended August 31, 2006 was \$13.41 using the Black-Scholes model with the following assumptions:
+The weighted average estimated fair value per share of employee stock options granted during the three months ended August 31, 2007 was \$14.54 using the Black-Scholes model with the following assumptions:

-Three months
+Three months ended

-ended August 31, 2006
+August 31, 2007

-Expected volatility 48.5%
+Expected volatility 39.9%

-Risk-free interest rate 4.86%-5.11%
+Risk-free interest rate 4.90-4.92%

 Expected dividends 0.0%

-Expected life 6.25 years
+Expected life 5.23 years

 The risk-free interest rate assumption is based upon observed interest rates appropriate for the term of our employee stock options.
-The dividend yield assumption is based on our history and expectation of dividend payouts.
-As permitted under Staff Accounting Bulletin No. 107 ("SAB No. 107"), the Company used the "vanilla option" term for measuring the expected life of stock option grants during the first quarter of fiscal 2007; under this option, a stock option grant with a 10 year contractual life and four year vesting would have an expected life of 6.25 years.
-The Company is permitted to use this method of estimating the expected life of stock option grants through December 2007.

-Also as permitted under SAB No. 107, the Company has used its historical volatility to estimate the expected volatility of the price of its common stock.
+The dividend yield assumption is based on our previous history of not paying dividends and our expectation that the special dividend paid in August 2007 is an isolated event and not the commencement of a regular dividend policy.
+As permitted under Staff Accounting Bulletin No. 107 ("SAB No. 107"), the Company used the "vanilla option" term for measuring the expected life of stock option grants during the first nine months of fiscal 2007; under this option, a stock option grant with a 10 year contractual life and four year vesting would have an expected life of 6.25 years.
+After completion of a review of the Company's historical expected life of stock option grants, the Company modified its expected life to approximately 5.23 years for the grants made subsequent to the third quarter of fiscal 2007.
+Also, as permitted under SAB No. 107, the Company has used its historical volatility to estimate the expected volatility of the price of its common stock.